 Queenstown and Christchurch are the two busiest airports in the South Island, so most rental car and campervan companies have pick up and drop off options in both cities.

-If you’re going for a car, the best thing to do first would be to cross-check prices on Klook, which will show you options from many suppliers like Hertz, Sixt and Thrifty in price order.
+If you’re going for a car, you can cross-check prices on Klook, which will show you options from many suppliers like Snap, Alamo, GO Rentals, Enterprise and more in price order.

 When is the best time to do a Queenstown to Christchurch road trip?